-The views reflected in this article are the views of the authors and do not necessarily reflect the views of the global EY organization or its member firms.
+Disclaimer: The views reflected in this article are the views of the authors and do not necessarily reflect the views of the global EY organization or its member firms, the Society of Actuaries or the International Section.

 Tze Ping Chng, FSA, MAAA, is a partner at Ernst & Young Advisory Services Limited in Hong Kong (EY HK).
-He can be contacted at tze-ping.chng@ hk.ey.com.
+He is based in Hong Kong and can be contacted at tze-ping.chng@hk.ey.com.

 Steve Cheung, FSA, is a senior consulting actuary at EY HK.
-He can be contacted at steve.cheung@ hk.ey.com.
+He is based in Hong Kong and can be contacted at steve.cheung@hk.ey.com.

 Anson Yu, FSA, is a consulting actuary at EY HK.
-He can be contacted at anson-tw.yu@hk.ey.com.
+He is based in Hong Kong and can be contacted at anson-tw.yu@hk.ey.com.